 The Australian Drosophila Transgenic Facility, is a unique facility for generating transgenic strains of the fruit fly Drosophila melanogaster.
 It utilises the revolutionary new CRISPR/Cas9 genome editing technologies married with well-established transgenesis methods.

 - C57BL/6JMarp (B6J)

 - C57BL/6N (B6N)

 - Other strains can be used on request

 With an established track record and reputation for excellence, our Genome Engineering team uses techniques such as CRISPR-mediated mutagenesis, classical gene targeting, and transgenesis to create optimal tools for your research delivering a comprehensive service in genome modification.
 Phenomics Australia continues to develop and expand mutagenesis capabilities through in-house research and development, information exchange between service nodes, other CRISPR practitioners, and thorough literature review, thereby establishing a national community of practice for genome engineering technologies and applications.
-With our collective experience and expertise in a wide variety of projects, Phenomics Australia can assist in the production of genetically modified animal models using mice, rats, and rabbits.
+With our collective experience and expertise in a wide variety of projects, Phenomics Australia can assist in the production of genetically modified animal models using mice, rats, rabbits, and flies.
 By providing a leading capability to make genetic associations with disease, Phenomics Australia makes the cost of investigating pathways associated with disease affordable.